 Changing Your Diet

-Another key factor of the DDP Yoga program that undoubtedly played a large role in Arthur Boorman's weight-loss is the nutrition guide.
+Another key factor of the DDP Yoga program, which undoubtedly played a large role in Arthur Boorman's weight-loss, is the nutrition guide.
 Page prescribes a three-step healthy eating plan based on whole foods and reasonable portions.
 Those with more weight to shed are encouraged to go dairy- and gluten-free and eat organic foods as much as possible.
 Recipes, sample meal plans, and a food journal provide support in changing your diet.
-The DDP program guide also offers a workout plan and plenty of online support via a very active web community which offers advice and encouragement.
+The DDP program guide also provides a workout plan and plenty of online support via a very active web community which offers advice and encouragement.

 Page's program was originally called Yoga for Regular Guys (YRG), which is a pretty apt description of his target audience, so it comes as no surprise that this program is not really designed with yogis in mind.
 It's for men who, like Page, thought that they would never try yoga since it is perceived as lacking a certain macho je ne sais quois.
 Page, who is the first to say that this is not "traditional yoga," goes out of his way to insert man-cred.
 He renames poses (warrior I becomes road warrior, urdhva hastasana becomes touchdown, child's pose becomes safety zone, etc.) and inserts his Dynamic Resistance curls and punches, plus moves like the "hulk it out."
 Page doesn't concern himself with being politically correct, but does hope that his injection of humor and overt masculinity will help get "regular guys" to seek out yoga's benefits and maybe even make their way into a more traditional class.
 While Page is certainly not the first to teach yoga as a purely physical pursuit, he is reaching out to a population that has previously found no place for themselves in the yoga community.